 Nobody wants their builds to run slower.
-If developers need to wait for more than about 10 minutes for CI results, they lose focus and work less effectively.
+If developers need to wait for more than about 10 minutes for Continuous Integration results, they lose focus and work less effectively.
 A CI/CD product should provide tools to measure and speed up build time.

 Take the engineering team at Par8o, an enterprise healthcare company.
 They use a development workflow that is similar to GitHub flow, merging to master once a story has been verified in the QA environment.